jtablesaw/plotly.java/README.md

 # plotly.java
-A third-party Java wrapper for plotly.js

-## What is plotly.java?

 Plotly.java is a third-party Java wrapper for the [Plotly JavaScript open source graphing library](https://plotly.com/javascript/), one of the finest graphing libraries available.  plotly.java lets you generate a wide range of JavaScript/HTML charts.

-Plotly.java was developed as part of the [Tablesaw Java dataframe library](https://github.com/jtablesaw/tablesaw).
-Dependencies on Tablesaw have now been removed to make it easier to incorporate visualizations into a broad range of Java applications.
+Plotly.java was developed as part of the [Tablesaw Java dataframe library](https://github.com/jtablesaw/tablesaw), beginning in 2018, as a tool for exploratory data analysis.
+Dependencies on Tablesaw have  been removed to make it easier to incorporate visualizations into a broad range of Java applications, but it remains a key part of the overall data wrangling solution.

+## Plots created with plotly.java

 | ![Tornadoes](https://jtablesaw.github.io/tablesaw/userguide/images/eda/box1.png) | ![Tornadoes](https://jtablesaw.github.io/tablesaw/userguide/images/eda/scatter_2_Yaxes.png) | ![Tornadoes](https://jtablesaw.github.io/tablesaw/userguide/images/tornado.scatter.png) |